TomOrth/trenton-catalog-system/README.md

 3. Run `./start.sh`
 4. If you have an issue starting the application and receive an error about the `flask` command not being found on line 1 of the shell script, run `sudo apt install python3-flask` and re-run the shell script.
 This issue happened on one group members VM but not on another so that is why this is not an earlier step.

-# Issues
-Currently, the open issues tagged with `future work` is work to be done not during this semester as it is outside of our proposed scope.
-Future developers should work on these issues as the system is improved for production readiness.

 # Contributing

 To contribute: